 Finally, it is worth noting that some cellular features can lead to a less variable pattern of inheritance of intracellular contents than expected by chance.
 For example, in E. coli (and many other bacteria) the genome is compacted into a centrally located nucleoid.
-The resultant mesh-like features serve as a barrier to the movement of ribosomes, which then become more concentrated towards cellular poles for purely physical reasons (Castellana et al. 2016).
+The resultant mesh-like features serve as a barrier to the movement of ribosomes, which then become more concentrated towards cellular poles for purely physical reasons22.
 This may lead to a more even distribution of ribosome numbers in progeny cells than expected if each ribosome were drawn independently.